huggingface/blog/inference-endpoints.md

 Repeating the steps above, I select `Private` this time.

 This opens a new box asking me for the identifier of the AWS account in which the endpoint will be visible.
-I enter the appropriate id and click on `Create Endpoint`.
+I enter the appropriate ID and click on `Create Endpoint`.

 Not sure about your AWS account id?
 Here's an AWS CLI one-liner for you: `aws sts get-caller-identity --query Account --output text`